themmyloluwaa/100DaysOfGrowth/readme.md

 - I solved a linked list related problem
 - Then read LH4B chapter 9
 - Then took a look at some templates for my portfolio.
 Overall it wasn't a really productive day but I am grateful I had the chance to learn something new.

+### Day 22

+- I started the day by working on my portfolio design but I got really frustrated and it ruined my entire day.
+I got some positivity as a designer friend helped me polish the mobile view.
+- I read the LH4B chapter 10 and finished my learning for the day by watching some headless CMS tutorials for the CMS of my portfolio.